JuliaGrandury/lifecycle-app-mern-archive/README.md

 ## Roadmap
+- [ ] add variable in Closet Item Schema for if it's broken
 - [ ] add item categories for sorting
 - [ ] add random creation of outfits
 - [ ] add swap or borrow requests